 - Name: Indicates the name of the textual requirement. - Id: Provides a unique identifier for the textual requirement.
 The Id cannot be modified. - Type: Indicates the type of artifact. - Description: Provides the description of the textual requirement.

-Your instance administrator can configure standard properties for each standard artifact type.
+In addition to the default system properties, your project administrator can configure custom properties for each artifact type.

 Adding a textual requirement

 To add a textual requirement artifact: